vknabel/vscode-swift-development-environment/README.md

 }
 ```

-After Xcode 11.4, you may use its built-in support for sourcekit-lsp
+Since Xcode 11.4, you may use its built-in support for sourcekit-lsp
 ```json
 // .vscode/settings.json example for iOS
 {